 “One man’s terrorist is another man’s freedom fighter.”

-Pierce Brosnan’s fourth and last Bond movie is one of the weakest entries in the franchise.
+Pierce Brosnan’s fourth and final Bond movie is one of the weakest entries in the franchise.
 Die Another Day, Bond #20, is a huge disappointment considering the money and talents involved — it’s my least favorite Bond movie up to this point.

 Lee Tamahori (Along Came the Spider) directs from a screenplay by Neal Purvis and Robert Wade.
 The first half is actually pretty good.
 This section of the movie is tough and gritty, making the decidedly goofy and cartoonish second half hard to accept.